HegrJan/BlindGD77/docs/readme.txt

 19.5.
 Long hold orange will save whatever you change back to either VFO A or VFO B as appropriate but saving to the current channel will only be temporal until you change the knob.
 19.6.
 If you wish to save to a channel permanently, you must use A1 through a16 command explicitly to overwrite  an existing channel 1 through 16, or use the command  A with no digits to create  a new channel and append that channel to the current zone.
 20. Added del command to GD77S virtual keypad to delete a channel.
 E.g. Use del16 to delete channel 16 from the radio.
+21. Added R command to GD77S to recall a channel to VFO.
+For example, if your Keypad mode is set to VFO A, then R5 will recall channel 5 to VFO A.

 22 February 2022
 Please note!
 You will need to update your voice prompts.
 This will not overwrite your custom voice prompts.